 - Desensitizing Horses… including sounds (fireworks & gunshots).

 - Training & Handling “Hot” & Nervous Horses.

 - Starting Colts and introducing Green Horses to new situations.

 - Working with extremely Head Shy Horses.

 - Training Horses to go into a Trailer.

 Grooming & Shoeing

-*Please note that valerian will test in USEF & FEI shows because it is considered a performance enhancer!
+*Please note that Ultra Calm Equine will test in USEF & FEI shows because it contains valerian and is considered a performance enhancer!
 Check with your association for their rules regarding this and how soon you need to pull it from your horse’s diet before you show so it won’t test through.
 Do not feed to a pregnant or nursing mare.